Diploma – Teacher Updating Program

 The Guidance Studies Diploma offers teachers and other professionals background information and basic skills and concepts in school guidance work.
 It is intended for those who wish to do guidance work (excluding individual and group counselling) in elementary and secondary schools.
 Those desiring a position in a school system are required to be qualified teachers.
-One letter of reference is required for admission.
 This program can be completed on a full or part-time basis.

 Note: The Diploma in Guidance Studies is not a graduate program.

 This Health Education program is designed for educators currently working in health education programs in school and non-school settings.
 Applicants should have at least two years work experience and may choose a program emphasis on education in either school or non-school settings.

 This Diploma may incorporate the Certificate in Health and Wellness.

 Diploma in Education – Infant & Supported Child Development